bitcoinguardian/GASPv1-draft/README.md

 python3 guardian_signal.py --fee-sats 3000 --nonce 2 --lock
 ```

 Only broadcast one - they're mutually exclusive but provide fee flexibility.
+Duplicate signal nonces are gracefully handled in the wallet.

 ## Testnet vs Mainnet